MusongKwon/JagCoach/README.md

 ## Approach

 The presentation evaluation is done by the Meta Llama 3.2.
 After being uploaded, the video file is converted to a .wav file.
 Using the open-source Python "my-voice-analysis" module and the "openai-whisper" module, the student's speech is analyzed and transcribed.
-This data is given to the LLM, compared to a benchmark, and evaluated to provide a feedback and a grade to the student.
+This data is given to the LLM, compared to a benchmark, and evaluated to provide feedback and a grade to the student.

 ## Setup
-We used Python 3.12 and various Python packages, most notably [Open-AI's Whisper](https://github.com/openai/whisper) for transciption and an open-source library named [my-voice-analysis] from Shahabks on GitHub (https://github.com/Shahabks/my-voice-analysis) for speech analysis.
-You can install JagCoach's dependacies using the commands below:
+We used Python 3.12 and various Python packages, most notably [Open-AI's Whisper](https://github.com/openai/whisper) for transcription and an open-source library named [my-voice-analysis] from Shahabks on GitHub (https://github.com/Shahabks/my-voice-analysis) for speech analysis.
+You can install JagCoach's dependencies using the commands below:

 For the web framework, install the flask module:
 ```sh